Emergency Management Internship Program

 By submitting your application package, you agree that all information provided is correct and that you created all written content.
 You also agree that if placed, FDEM has permission to post your name and/or use your name/image in future promotional and marketing materials.

-Applications are now being accepted for Fall 2013.
+Applications are now being accepted for Fall 2013 and Spring 2014.

 Phase II – Interview Selection